Manston asylum seekers ‘abandoned’ at London station ‘with nowhere to stay’

 The councils also said “far-Right activity” was growing at sites housing migrants.
 It follows the firebombing of a reception centre for people arriving on small boats from Dover.

+Immigration minister Robert Jenrick told ITV’s Peston the government has a duty not to leave people destitute.
+“There is also a duty not to leave people destitute and it would be quite wrong for the home secretary – or me as the immigration minister – to bail people onto the streets of rural Kent without support.”

-Immigration minister Robert Jenrick estimated about 3,500 people remained at the Manston facility in Kent on Wednesday night – despite its maximum capacity of 1,600 – as his boss faced questions over what will be done to address overcrowding at the site.
+Mr Jenrick estimated about 3,500 people remained at the Manston facility in Kent on Wednesday night – despite its maximum capacity of 1,600 – as his boss faced questions over what will be done to address overcrowding at the site.

 Mr Jenrick suggested the current situation at Manston may be neither humane nor legal, telling Sky News’ The Take with Sophy Ridge he expects it “will be returned to a well-functioning and certainly legally compliant site very rapidly”.